marinaatef/malaria_detection/README.md

 # malaria detection

-this project use (MobileNet) pretrained model to predect malaria from human blood
+this project uses a pre-trained model(MobileNet) and Cell images to predict malaria from human blood cell  images in the future